Newey saga pivots with MAJOR Ferrari ‘loss’

 Reports have ranged from a secret signing with Ferrari in Italy, to a private tour of the Aston Martin factory.

-However, the departure of a key figure from Ferrari’s technical team may leave an opening for Newey.
+However, the departure of a key figure from Ferrari’s technical team may leave an opening for Newey at the team.

 Ferrari ‘lose’ key staff member

-Despite loyalty to the team that has lasted decades, Formu1a.uno reported that Aston Martin have signed Ferrari aerodynamicist Enrico Cardile.
+Despite decades long loyalty to the team, Formu1a.uno reported that Aston Martin have allegedly signed Ferrari aerodynamicist Enrico Cardile.

-"After some persuasive phone calls and negotiations, the Italian engineer will join Aston Martin," the report alleges.
+"After some persuasive phone calls and negotiations, the Italian engineer will join Aston Martin," the report claims.

-His potential role at the Silverstone-based team, or his move in general, have not been confirmed by Aston Martin, but if proved true it is undoubtedly a blow to Fred Vasseur and Ferrari.
+His role at the Silverstone-based team, or his move, has not been confirmed by the team, but if proved true it is undoubtedly a blow to Fred Vasseur and Ferrari.

 Cardile has been part of the Ferrari family since his time at university, finally moving across to their F1 team as Head of Aerodynamic Development in 2016.